bitcraze/bitcraze-website/src/buy/buyers-guide.md

 {% row_image_text_links I want assistance when flying the Crazyflie %}
 {% row_text %}
 Flying a quadcopter like the Crazyflie manually requires some skill and practising.
-By adding the Z-ranger deck or Flow deck the Crazyflie gets more information about its motion and can assist the pilot.
+By adding the Z-ranger deck or {% poplink flow-deck %} the Crazyflie gets more information about its motion and can assist the pilot.

 The Z-ranger deck measures the distance to the ground and can be used to automatically stay at a constant height, while the pilot can focus on the position.

-The Flow deck takes it even further by also detecting the motion of the Crazyflie relative to the ground.
+The {% poplink flow-deck %} takes it even further by also detecting the motion of the Crazyflie relative to the ground.
 This enables a flight mode where the pilot tells the system which direction to go rather than the tilt of the quad copter, by releasing the controls the Crazyflie simply stays hovering on the spot.